 top of page

-How World Book Day is Celebrated Around the World
+Celebrate World Book Day with Activities and Ideas from Around the World

 Here are some of the ways world book day is celebrated: